nupurkalele/nupurkalele/README.md

 - 👀 I’m interested in statistical analysis and including the latest technolgy like computer vision and image segmentation to help in statistical analysis
 - 🌱 I’m currently learning image segmentation and how to combine statistics and machine learning models
 - 💞️ I’m looking to collaborate on meaningful projects where i can learn something new and can make meaningful contributions
-- 📫 How to reach me : fell free to reach out to me on linkedin at www.linkedin.com/in/nupur-kalele-6241a5240
+- 📫 How to reach me : fell free to reach out to me on linkedin at www.linkedin.com/in/nupurkalele
-- 😄 Pronouns: She/Her

 <!---